pgasparo/crystfelparser/scripts/README.md

 - `--output`: (Optional) Output h5 file path.
 If not provided, an output file name will be generated based on the stream file name with the pattern <basename>_sparse.h5.
 - `--window_size`: (Optional) Window size for each spot.
 Default is 15.

+`reduce_h5_from_stream_spots.py` is exactly the same, but sparsify the frame by using the strong reflections.

 ### cxi_peaks_list.py

 This script writes a CXI file with peaks_list from a CrytFEL stream file, and linked HDF5 image data.